|

 answering the perceived challenge of the

-bellowing triceratops (-- and I think
+bellowing Triceratops (-- and I think

 it's supposed to be the one he broke the